Nick Maton Player Props: Tigers vs. Pirates

 Pirates Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 18th in MLB.
+- The Pirates pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Pirates' 4.49 team ERA ranks 20th across all MLB pitching staffs.
+- The Pirates have the 20th-ranked team ERA among all MLB pitching staffs (4.45).

-- Pirates pitchers combine to give up 116 home runs (1.1 per game), the eighth-fewest in the league.
+- The Pirates surrender the seventh-fewest home runs in baseball (116 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.